DemuteStudio/Ambiance-Creator/README.md

 - **Reorganize Groups and Containers**: Allow users to manually drag and drop groups and containers to reorganize them.
 - **Export**: For video games, allow the extraction of one instance of each item variation, so they can be exported and used to replicate the generated behavior in an audio middleware.
 - **Middleware API**: Directly create Random or Sequence containers from the tool in your preferred audio middleware.
+- **Multi Channel Management**: Be able to create quad/ambisonic containers